Chapter 1 - Parallax

 Demming New Mexico, 1985

 I learned to properly worship Satan from a guy named Cole, in the mid-eighties, in a hotel room, in Demming New Mexico.
 It was also the first time I paid for sex, and the first time I shot a man; both unrelated to my "dark mentor".
-Some generational wind had blown his great grandparents across the whole of the US from an ocean between us and Wales, or Ireland and all the way up to a damned barbed wire fence in the southern New Mexican dessert, and there they stayed until the Welsh washed off and three generations worth came, bloomed, hungered and went, until poverty, and powerlessness was all that was left, that and Cole.
-His lineage survived the Romans but was beaten by the welfare state, and now he barely shared a trailer with his sister and her progeny and just didn't fucking eat in favor of cigarettes and whisky.
-We mostly stayed in my room at the Baker or down the street at the Old Mission Cafe, where for hours, we would sit and say words that would have damned us if anyone listened.
-He used to tilt the world like he was trying to peer around inside of a comic book pane, and if he could just trick the physics, just snag it on the edge of the frame, he could see through that window what was not written into existence here either yet, or even ever, as unborn as it were unreal and what ever it could be, I think Cole thought he could be it too.
+Some generational wind had blown his great grandparents across the whole of the US after blowing them over an ocean, between here and Wales, or Ireland and all the way up to a damned barbed wire fence in the southern New Mexican dessert, which is already rare on barbed wire.
+There they stayed until the Welsh washed off and three generations worth came, bloomed, hungered and went down into red dirt, until poverty, and powerlessness was all that was left, that and Cole.
+His lineage survived the Romans but was beaten by the welfare state, and now he barely shared a trailer with his ex-sister-n-law and her progeny and just didn't fucking eat in favor of cigarettes and whisky.
+We mostly stayed in my room at the Baker or down the street at the Old Mission Cafe, where for hours, we would sit at the table next to the Bussers door and say words that would have damned us if anyone listened.
+He used to tilt the world like he was trying to peer around inside of a comic book pane, and if he could just trick the physics, just snag it on the edge of the frame with his shaking fingers, he could see through that window what was not written into existence yet, as unborn as it were unreal and whatever it could be, I think Cole thought he could be it too.
 And maybe that was escape, but escape was my word, not his.
+Cole was returning.

 On the many journeys we would take at those Formica tables in the Cafe or the heavy wood one in my room, we would come to bridges made of syntax in poor reflection and he would steady an idea of himself against the nicotine and alcohol, making a slow knife of his left hand through the air.
 Short.
 Dispassionate.